leap-stc/leap-stc.github.io/docs/data/data_locations.md

     - `'leap-pubs'`: **No write access for users**
     - ... various project buckets

-OSN allows s3-like cloud storage that has no egress fees, which means that you can share data with the public or outside colaborators without any cost per request.
+OSN allows s3-like cloud storage that has no egress fees, which means that you can share data with the public or outside colaborators without any cost per request!
+The downside of course is that the JupyterHub is not configured to interact with OSN as seamlessly as the GCS buckets.

 Data can be transferred from `leap-pangeo-inbox` to `leap-pangeo-manual` with [this rclone github action](https://github.com/leap-stc/data-management/actions/runs/11167922927/workflow).